Maundy Thursday: Derivation of the name "Maundy"

-Maundy is the name of the Christian rite of footwashing, which traditionally occurs during Maundy Thursday church services.
+Maundy is the name of the Christian rite of footwashing, (Note: Maundy Thursday (or le mandé; Thursday of the Mandatum, Latin, commandment).
+The name is taken from the first few words sung at the ceremony of the washing of the feet, 'I give you a new commandment' (John 13:34); also from the commandment of Christ that we should imitate His loving humility in the washing of the feet (John 13:14–17).
+The term mandatum (maundy), therefore, was applied to the rite of foot-washing on this day.-- which traditionally occurs during Maundy Thursday church services.)

 The English word maundy in the name for the day is derived through Middle English and Old French mandé, from the Latin mandatum (also the origin of the English word "mandate"), the first word of the phrase "Mandatum novum do vobis ut diligatis invicem sicut dilexi vos" ("A new commandment I give to you: That you love one another, as I have loved you.")
 By this statement in chapter 13 of the Gospel of John, Jesus explained to the Apostles the significance of his action of washing their feet.

 The phrase is used as the antiphon sung in the Roman Rite during the Maundy (Ecclesiastical Latin: "Mandatum") ceremony of the washing of the feet, which may be held during Mass or as a separate event.
 A priest or bishop, representing Christ, ceremonially washes the feet of others, typically 12 persons chosen as a cross-section of the community.
 In 2016, it was announced that the Roman Missal had been revised to allow women to participate as part of the 12 in the Mandatum.
 Previously, only males partook of the rite.

 Others theorize that the English name "Maundy Thursday" arose from "maunds" or baskets or "maundy purses" of alms which the king of England distributed to certain poor at Whitehall before attending Mass on that day.
 Thus, "maund" is connected to the Latin mendicare, and French mendier, to beg.

-A source from the Shepherd of the Springs, Lutheran Church likewise states that, if the name was derived from the Latin mandatum, we would call the day Mandy Thursday, or Mandate Thursday, or even Mandatum Thursday.
-The term "Maundy" comes from the Latin mendicare, Old French mendier, and English maund, which as a verb means to beg and as a noun refers to a small basket held out by maunders as they maunded.
-Other sources reject this etymology.